Return on Asset Definition

 This means that has $0.1 of net income for every dollar of asset invested.

 Return on assets measures profit against the assets a company used to generate revenue.
 It is an important indicator of the asset intensity of a company.
 A lower ratio means a company is more asset-intensive, and vice versa.
-And a more asset-intensive company needs more money to continue generating revenue.
+Additionally, a more asset-intensive company needs more money to continue generating revenue.
 Return on asset ratio is useful for investors to assess a company’s financial strength and efficiency to use resources.
 It is also very important for management to measure its performance against its planned business goals, or market competitors.